Codeko/git-utils/README.md

     PATH=$PATH:$HOME/bin

 ## Dependencies
 The scripts require the following packages:

+    realpath

+You can install it with your system package manager.
+For example in Debian:

+    sudo apt-get install realpath

+The scripts require the following packages:

     realpath -> Linux package that is installed with the command apt-get install realpath